stolostron/rhacm-docs/manage_applications/app_lifecycle.md

 3. DevOps personnel or other users for your organization can create any required subscriptions that need to be used for deploying the application and the related deployables.
 The labels for the subscription definition are used to associate the subscription to an application by matching the `selector` settings in the application spec.

-4. DevOps personnel or other users for your organization can create the set of placement rules for your clusters within {{site.data.keyword.mcm_notm}}.
+4. DevOps personnel or other users for your organization can create the set of placement rules for your clusters within Red Hat Advanced Cluster Management for Kubernetes.
 These users or an application developer can then update the deployables or subscriptions to reference the placement rules.

    A created placement rule can be updated when needed in Git and then pushed through a continuous delivery process to update the rule on the hub cluster.
 After the hub cluster is updated, the change is made to the rule on the managed clusters that are connected to the hub cluster.
 Any subsequent change for deployables that is based on the rule change is then started.